my13ootleg/1click-activator/README.md

 ## Launch the file

-Run it with admin privileges.
+**batch.cmd** file Run it with admin privileges.
 It will take about 5 minutes to activate, please wait.

 ## Caution